 There may be cases when the eNB scheduler is not able to accommodate a retransmission in a certain partial subframe.
 In that case, the retransmission can be accommodated in a non-partial subframe and the partial subframe can be used for transmitting new data.
 Also, for retransmitting data that was initially transmitted in a partial subframe, it is possible to adjust number of PRBs and MCS and accommodate it in a non-partial subframe or a partial subframe of a different length.

 IEE 802 requests that 3GPP RAN1 confirm IEEE 802’s understanding in this case.
-IEEE 802 further requests that 3GPP RAN1 confirms that HARQ efficiency has little to do with the issue raised in comment 1.
+IEEE 802 further requests that 3GPP RAN1 confirms that HARQ efficiency is not related to the issue raised in comment 1.

 There is a possibility of future consensus and resolution of the issue, Transmission of Discovery Reference Signals should be clearly bounded to avoid excess airtime overhead on unlicensed spectrum